stimulating-ai/mobile-eula/index.md

 - Your violation of any rights of another party

 ## Governing Law and Dispute Resolution
-This EULA shall be governed by and construed in accordance with the laws of **California**, without regard to its conflict of laws principles.
+This EULA shall be governed by and construed in accordance with the laws of **Washington** state, without regard to its conflict of laws principles.
 Any disputes arising out of or in connection with this EULA shall be resolved through good faith negotiations between the parties.
 If such negotiations fail, either party may seek appropriate legal remedies in the courts of competent jurisdiction in California.